 Brooks maintains a record of PAC files shipped with each robot Serial Number.
 If the PAC files have been corrupted, it is possible to get a backup copy from Brooks.
+Email support preciseflex@brooksautomation.com for backup copies.
 The backup copy will contain the factory configuration and calibration data, but will not contain any changes, including any new calibration data, made after the robot has left the factory.